zannloo/tp/docs/DeveloperGuide.md

 us.

-Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilise the `GroupChildOperation` class to add the student to the group and the `Model` class to check for duplicates.
+Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilise the `ChildOperation<Student>` class to add the student to the group and the `Model` class to check for duplicates.
-The following methods of `ModelManager` and `GroupChildOperation` are used:
+The following methods of `ModelManager` and `ChildOperation<Student>` are used:

 1. `ModelManager::groupChildOperation` - To generate an operation class specific to the current group, it also checks for the validity and presence of the specified group.
 2. `ModelManager::hasStudentWithId` - To check if the new student id is unique.
-3. `GroupChildOperation::addChild` - To add the current student into the group.
+3. `ChildOperation<Student>::addChild` - To add the current student into the group.

 Given below is an example usage scenario on how an existing user can create a student.